jlfaucher/executor/incubator/ooRexxShell/readme.txt

   - In the last case, the macro is expanded, but you don't what that... ls -lap
-        Nonnumeric value ("LS") used in arithmetic operation RC= 41.1
+        Nonnumeric value ("LS") used in arithmetic operation Code= 41.1
-  [Note : these problems do not occur under Linux with Bash because the aliases are expanded only when the interpreter is Bash and the command is evaluated.]
+  [Note: these problems do not occur under Linux with Bash because the aliases are expanded only when the interpreter is Bash and the command is evaluated.]